ameba23/lowtechnetwork/docs/tech_open_source.md

     be downloaded.
 Some ISPs are beginning to block library genesis, which means you need to find a mirror which is not blocked, or access it through TOR or a VPN.
+* [miners hut](https://forum.mhut.org/) library genesis forum - with lots of useful info. if it is down, see [this site](http://librusec.ucoz.de/forum/26)
 * [Project Gutenberg](https://www.gutenberg.org/) One of the oldest free ebook collections on the net.
 46,000 titles.
 * [internet archive](https://archive.org/) also hosts many books.